Call for more information: [972-239-3630]

-AWP 200: Symbols, Drawings, Stainless Steel Groove & Pipe, Air Carbon & Plasma Arc Cutting
+AWP 200: Symbols, Drawings, Stainless Steel Groove, Air Carbon & Plasma Arc Cutting

 Students in this course will learn how to read welding symbols on drawings, specifications and how to use notes on drawings and the bill of materials.
 Students will also learn how to set up welding equipment for making stainless steel groove welds and how to set up air carbon cutting equipment, how to perform air carbon arc washing and gouging activities.
 In addition, students will learn how to set up a CNC cutting machine and perform plasma arc cutting (PAC) for piercing, slotting, squaring, and beveling metals.

-AWP 300: Mechanical Properties, GMAW & FCAW Pipe
+AWP 300: Mechanical Properties, GMAW & FCAW Plate

-Students in this course will learn how to set up GTAW equipment and make V-groove pipe welds in the 2G, 5G, and 6G positions on aluminum pipe.
+Students in this course will learn how to set up GTAW equipment and make V-groove plate welds in the 2G, 5G, and 6G positions plate.
 Students will also learn how to set up GMAW equipment and build a pad of stringer beads and weave beads using aluminum filler metals and shielding gas.
-In addition, students will learn how to perform GMAW multiple-pass fillet welds on aluminum plate in the 1F, 2F, 3F, and 4F positions and aluminum pipe in the 1G-ROTATED, 2G, 5G, and 6G positions.
+In addition, students will learn how to perform GMAW multiple-pass fillet welds on St plate in the 1F, 2F, 3F, and 4F positions and in the 1G-ROTATED, 2G, 5G, and 6G positions.

 UNI 101 – Life Skills and Success / Community Service